 Independent Study (IS) provides individual study opportunities to learners whose work, family responsibilities, physical isolation, or medical condition may preclude participation in regularly scheduled class meetings.
-IS offers over 125 courses for college credit and continuing education units.
+IS offers over 100 courses for college credit and continuing education units.

 Students may enroll in independent study courses at any time without being admitted to OSU and take up to a year to complete course work.
-Students may enroll in independent study courses at any time without being admitted to OSU and take up to a year to complete course work.
 Some courses are web-assisted and some are video-assisted telecourses.
 IS also offers some semester-based courses in which students must be admitted to OSU, enroll through regular campus registration, and complete during one campus semester.

-For more information or enrollment, contact OSU Independent Study, 309 Wes Watkins Center or e-mail to ICS-INF@.okstate.edu.
+For more information or enrollment, contact OSU Independent Study, 309 Wes Watkins Center or e-mail to ICS-INF@okstate.edu.